ptrbroz/Multimeter_watch/README.md

 # An open-source multimeter watch

-Contained herein is the multimeter watch project - a multimeter small enough to wear on your wrist!
+Contained herein is the multimeter watch project, developed by Petr Brož and David Šibrava.
+It is a multimeter small enough to wear on your wrist!
 It utilizes the LGT8F328P-QFP32L CPU.

 The developement is ongoing, thus the project's kicad folders are split into different versions for different versions of the hardware: